 Hawke: You're a Darkspawn.
 Dark.
 Spawn.
 Ravaging the Deep Roads, spreading the Blight, does any of this ring a bell?

-(Warning: TV Tropes Wiki takes no responsibility for any fun which may ensue from attempts to replicate this.
+(Warning: TV Tropes takes no responsibility for any fun which may ensue from attempts to replicate this.
 Proceed at your own your dwarves' risk.)

 Done twice in Warcraft III against Archimonde, Jaina give him short insult, and Thrall hits him with lightning before teleporting away.